She Zhijiang: Self-proclaimed "Chinese spy"

-Since being arrested by Thai police, She Zhijiang has repeatedly claimed that he is a Chinese spy and will be “killed” by the Chinese government “for political purposes”.
+Since being arrested by Thai police, She Zhijiang has repeatedly claimed that he is a Chinese spy and will be "killed" by the Chinese government "for political purposes".
 Through these statements, he sought not to be extradited to China to face trial.

 In September 2024, She Zhijiang appeared in a Al Jazeera short documentary.
 He claimed to have been recruited by the Chinese government in 2016 while in the Philippines.
-In this documentary, he also alleged former Philippine mayor Alice Guo who governed the town of Bamban in the Philippines is also a Chinese spy “just like him”.
+In this documentary, he also alleged former Philippine mayor Alice Guo who governed the town of Bamban in the Philippines is also a Chinese spy "just like him".
 He called on Guo to admit her "spy identity" as soon as possible.
-He expressed his hope to “cooperate” with the Philippine government.
+He expressed his hope to "cooperate" with the Philippine government.
 Alice Guo denied knowing She Zhijiang in House of Representatives inquiries and Senate hearings.

 Extradition to China

 On November 10, 2025, Thailand's Office of the Attorney General announced that the appeal court had upheld ruling approving She Zhijiang's extradition to China.
-She was was transferred from the Bangkok Remand Prison to a detention facility at Suvarnabhumi Police Station before being handed over to the Chinese police.
+She was transferred from the Bangkok Remand Prison to a detention facility at Suvarnabhumi Police Station before being handed over to the Chinese police.

 On November 12, She was escorted to Nanjing Lukou International Airport by airplane.